Postgraduate MSc

 Applicant profile

-This course is suitable for those working in a tertiary neonatal care unit with a minimum of five years clinical experience.
+This course is designed for those working in a neonatal unit with a minimum of five years of clinical experience.
+To be accepted onto the programme, you will need a written agreement and clinical support from a nominated consultant neonatologist and your nurse line manager.

-You will apply by using the university’s general online application form.
-You will have a joint interview with your line manager, a consultant neonatologist and a University lecturer.
-Funding arrangements will be agreed between your Local Trust and the University.
+You will apply through the university’s general online application form.
+As part of the process, you will have a joint interview with your line manager, a consultant neonatologist, and a university lecturer.
+Funding arrangements will be agreed upon between your Local Trust and the University.

 Standard entry requirements